Bringing in a Roofer early can save a fortune, avoiding subsequent damage to your house and contents.

 If a tile has blown off, it should be replaced quickly to prevent water from penetrating the felt underneath.
 Also, more tiles can be dislodged in high winds if there is one missing.

 Check for cracks or splits round the edges.
+You might find our article on felt roofs useful.

 Also sagging – as water builds up boards can break under the weight.